winstonhenke/Dotfiles/README.md

 What it does

 * Stores dotfiles in a Git bare repository
-* Use an alias so that Git commands are ran against the repo but files are tracked from $HOME
+* Uses an alias so that Git commands run against the repo but files are tracked from $HOME
 * Eliminates the need for symbolic links like I was using before

 Referenced these two guides